schuttcare/schuttcare.github.io/README.md

-## Welcome to Schuttcare

-Stay up to date on availability by viewing the calendar:
+## Stay up to date on availability by viewing the calendar: